Madared/Result/README.md

 =
 The goal of this package is to make errors a part of the domain being modeled in the code and leaving exceptions to do the job they were meant to do which is to warn you of exceptional circumstances.
+The way i like to think about it is, errors are for the user, exceptions are for the developer.
 It is also a way to make writing code which can fail more streamlined and simple.

 Starting with Options.